Hearing loss is common as you get older. Here’s how to turn up the volume and improve your quality of life.

 If you’re constantly asking others to repeat themselves—or you watch TV at full volume or with the closed captioning on—there’s a good chance you’re not hearing as well as you should be.

 You’re not alone.
 About half of Americans who are 65 or older have some degree of hearing loss, according to the Mayo Clinic.
 Most of the time, it’s simply the result of getting older and having been exposed to loud noises over the years.

-2. Check Your Meds
+2. Test Your Hearing